John Fusco

 Biography

-John Fusco was born on March 21, 1959 in Waterbury, Connecticut, United States of America.
+John Fusco was born on March 21, 1959 in Waterbury, Connecticut, United States.
 Known for his stories of epic Americana; In 1975, Fusco dropped out of high school (Wilby High School) when he was 16 years old to travel the American Southeast as a blues musician and factory worker.

 Career